dgobalak/sutsim/docs/new_project.md

 ```

 ### Required Hooks
 The hooks that you're required to implement are sut_init_hook and sut_tick_hook.
 After the sutsim simulator loads a shared object, it uses these hooks to simulate the firmware running.
 At the beginning of the simulation, sut_init_hook is executed.
 Whenever you tick the simulation in a test, the sut_tick_hook is executed.
 Look at the [basic_heater example](https://github.com/dgobalak/sutsim/tree/main/examples/basic_heater) for more ideas on how to use these hooks.
+These hooks should call the firmware code that you want to simulate.
 ```c
 void sut_init_hook(void) {
   ...